BLavery/STM32F407VG-Micropython/README.md

 A pyboard on steroids?
 Well, it has more GPIO pins, anyway.

-For the moment, cross-referencing with the following site may be of help in understanding this board: https://github.com/BLavery/STM32F407VG-Arduino and especially on how to set boot jumper and reset into dfu (bootloader) mode.
+For the moment, a quick look at the following site may be of help in understanding this board: https://github.com/BLavery/STM32F407VG-Arduino and especially on how to set boot jumper and reset into dfu (bootloader) mode.